KILTprotocol/docs/docs/chain/collator.md

 :::warning

-Make sure that nobody but yourself is able to access the RPC endpoint of your collator.
+Make sure that no unauthorised party is able to access the RPC endpoint of the collator.
 Use SSH forwarding for the RPC port when needing to perform some RPC operations on the node with `ssh -L 127.0.0.1:9944:127.0.0.1:9944 <user>@<server>`

 :::

 There are tree ways to create the session keys.
-We recommend using the curl command on the same host that your node is running or from a host that has an active SSH tunnel with your node.
+We recommend using the curl command on the same host that the node is running or from a host that has an active SSH tunnel with it.
-This way you don't need to add the `--unsafe-rpc-external` argument to your node.
+This way there is no need to add the `--unsafe-rpc-external` argument to the node.
-Nevertheless, the session keys can also be rotated using the polkadot apps interface.
+Nevertheless, the session keys can also be rotated using the PolkadotJS Apps interface.

 <Tabs